-Met by the requirement (D7.1) for development in each precinct to generally consistent with the structure indicated in the Locality Controls Map at Figure 57 and for Precinct Plans to indicate a transport movement hierarchy and servicing strategy; and by provision of detailed Town and Village Centre precinct plans (D7.8-9 in this chapter).

-j. suitably located public facilities and services, including provision for appropriate traffic management facilities and parking Met by provision of Town and Village Centre precinct plans for land zoned E1 Local Centre and MU1 Mixed Use (D7.8-9 of this chapter), and by the requirements of D7.13, D7.24, D7.25, D7.26, D7.C of this chapter.
+ement (D7.1) for ach precinct to generally the structure indicated in ols Map at Figure 57 and s to indicate a sent hierarchy and servicing provision of detailed Town e precinct plans (D7.8-9 in on of detailed Town and ecinct plans for all land Centre and Mixed Use apter). of Town and Village Centre land zoned E1 Local Centre Jse (D7.8-9 of this chapter), ements of D7.13, D7.24, C of this chapter.